reid-a/hpc-carpentry.org/pages/reports.md

 ---
 layout: page-fullwidth
-title: "Annual Reports"
+title: "Our Reports"
 permalink: "/reports/"
 ---

-[narrative for this page to be added here]
+This page holds all reports published by The Carpentries' Core Team and Executive Council since early 2018.

 ## Annual Reports